baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Employee preferences: starting and number of hours preferences for one day.
 - Weekly schedule: starting and ending hours for each week day.
 - Schedule exceptions: starting and ending hours for a specific date.
+- Employee schedule: days of the week the employee can work on

 - Parameters: